 Ngaru Moana was designed by Maxine Sutherland who tells us she was thrilled and honored beyond words to be asked to design a square for FATW3.
 “Being amongst such amazing and recognised talent is a “pinch worthy” moment,” says Maxine.
-“I am grateful to Laurene for the invitation and to Claire for her unending patience with my pattern edits :).”
+“I am grateful to Laurene for the invitation and for the unending patience with my pattern edits :).”

 “The oceans surrounding the beautiful North and South Islands, of the country that I lovingly call home, New Zealand, Aotearoa (phonetically: A-O-teea-row-a), is what inspired me to design this square and where I got the name from.
 The sea is what brought the first inhabitants to New Zealand, and I love the cultural significance of it.

 My hope is that you will love making this square as much as I loved designing it for you.

 Whakawhetai ki a koe – my gratitude to you!”

 Check out our post on yarn requirements here.
 Here’s what the testers used for this square: